Converting 12 Degrees Fahrenheit to Celsius: A practical guide

 °C ≈ -11.11

-Therefore, 12 degrees Fahrenheit is approximately equal to -11.11 degrees Celsius.
+That's why, 12 degrees Fahrenheit is approximately equal to -11.11 degrees Celsius.

 The Scientific Basis of Temperature Conversion

 The conversion formula is derived from the relationship between the freezing and boiling points of water on both scales.
 The ratio 5/9 reflects the difference in the degree sizes between Celsius and Fahrenheit.
-Subtracting 32 aligns the zero points of the two scales.
+That said, subtracting 32 aligns the zero points of the two scales.
 This ensures a consistent and accurate conversion across the entire temperature range.
 The underlying principle is based on the linear relationship between temperature scales, meaning a constant change in one scale corresponds to a proportional change in the other.

 Practical Applications of Temperature Conversions